Headstorm/shukra/README.md

 # Shukra #

-Akka actor visualization and management tool for local and distributed actor systems
+Shukra is a visualization and management tool for Akka clusters, actors, and actor systems.

 Shukra relies on [akka-management](https://doc.akka.io/docs/akka-management/current/akka-management.html) which exposes http APIs